 For the nomination ballot, sent out in June, the package includes a list of eligible productions and the voters must check off the shows they have attended.
-NOTE: If the list fails to include a particular production, the voter may write it in and check its box.
-Then, if the production is otherwise eligible for the season’s awards, the votes cast for it will be counted.
+NOTE: If the list fails to include a particular production, the voter may contact the TAG Awards committee at email@example.com.
+Then, if the production is determine eligible for the season’s awards, the production will be added onto the online voting system.

 Items checked off on the production list are tallied up and the ballot is assigned a value number which reflects a weighted combination of BOTH the number of different productions seen AND the number of theatre or production companies presenting those shows.
 This is done to encourage attendance at the largest possible number of different “venues” as well as recognizing attendance at the largest possible number of shows, regardless of where they were presented.
 The idea is that the more shows one sees at different venues, the more “educated” one’s vote can be in evaluating and comparing shows AND the artistic and technical components thereof.
 Each possible nominee included on a given voter’s ballot (five slots per category) receives the point value calculated from the production list.

 A Counting Committee composed of TAG members in good standing meets to record and total up the votes in the various categories.
 Individuals/productions receiving the top FIVE point totals in each category are declared “Nominated” and are included on the final voting ballot sent out in July.